Mark-MDO47/CforArduinoClass/03_YakityYak/README.md

 } // end get_ascii_string() - STRING CLASS version
 ```

-If we left "static" out but still returned the address of ascii_string, it would be a different classic type of bug: **use after free**.
+If we left "static" out but still returned the address of ascii_string, it would be a classic type of bug: **use after free**.
 - Any variable declared inside a curly-braces block or in a for-loop parenthesis without **static** will be allocated in **dynamically-allocatable free RAM** - almost certainly on a **stack** - and returned to **free** usage when the block completes.
 Such variables should not be used after they are freed - they might have been dynamically allocated to some other use in the meantime.
 - As an example, the next declaration **String my_string_object = "Hello!";** is allocated in dynamically-allocatable free RAM and "freed" when get_ascii_string() returns.
 We say that the **scope** of the variable **my_string_object** is within get_ascii_string().